blankaex/blog/_drafts/devil-survivor.md

 ## bad
 * 6 days of common route for 1 day of different ending
 * limited skill availability
-    * no ailment boost
+    * lack of passives i.e. ailment boost
+    * phys builds not as viable
         * only 1 copy of pierce
+        * also with skills like samarecarm
 * overclocked
     * new skills & demonds kind of ruined balance
     * 8th days are just fanservice